dettonville/dettonville.org/content/news/2019-02-11-mapstruct-1_3_0_Final-is-out-in-the-wild.md

 ### Thanks

-Last but not least we would like to congratulate all the enthusiastic MapStruct contributors making this release possible.
+Last but not least we would like to congratulate all the enthusiastic Dettonville contributors making this release possible.
-In alphabetic order this are all the contributors that contributed to the 1.3 release of Mapstruct:
+In alphabetic order this are all the contributors that contributed to the 1.3 release of Dettonville:

 * [Arne Seime](https://github.com/seime)
 * [Andres Jose Sebastian Rincon Gonzalez](https://github.com/stianrincon)